Couchers-org/couchers/app/backend/templates/email_base_plain.md

 {% if content %}
 {{ content }}
 {% else %}
-Sorry, an unknown error occured, please forward this email to bugs@couchers.org so we can investigate further.
+Sorry, an unknown error occurred, please forward this email to bugs@couchers.org so we can investigate further.
 {% endif %}

 ---